Ernst Laas: Biography

-In 1860, he became a teacher of German, Greek, Latin, and Hebrew at the renowned Friedrichs-Gymnasium in Berlin and, in 1868, at the Berlin Wilhelm-Gymnasium.
+In 1860, he became a teacher of German, Greek, Latin, and Hebrew at the renowned Friedrichs-Gymnasium in Berlin and, in 1868, at Berlin's Royal Wilhelm Gymnasium.
 In 1861, he married Martha (1839–1919), née Vogeler and had five sons.
 His first major publication emerged from his teaching experiences—a guide on teaching German essay writing in the first class of the gymnasium which was published in 1868.
 Around the same time, he was appointed as a senior teacher with the title of professor at Wilhelms-Gymnasium.
 He published further studies on German instruction in 1870 and 1871, which led to plans for a thorough revision of his first book.
 However, his appointment as a full professor at the University of Strasbourg in 1872, advocated by Trendelenburg, somewhat disrupted these plans.
 Nonetheless, he published German Instruction at Higher Educational Institutions in the same year and revised his earlier work on essay writing in 1876.
 In 1872, he received a full professorship in philosophy at the newly re-established Kaiser Wilhelm University of Strasbourg, a position he held until his death.
 Additionally, he published The Pedagogy of Johannes Sturm in 1872 and a small treatise on Gymnasium and Realschule in 1875.

 University of Strasbourg at the end of the 19th century.
 This is where Laas became a professor 1872.

 He was a well-informed and perceptive literary historian, as evidenced not only by many valuable comments on the essay topics he compiled from this field (found in his book on German essay writing), but also by his excellent study on Herder's influence on German lyric poetry that was published in Die Grenzboten in 1871.
 Moreover, he was a top-tier educator and educational writer, an expert on the history of education, a theorist of style, and capable of using elevated, powerfully effective language when he wrote freely.
 In his lectures, he initially dealt with literary and cultural-historical topics (including Luther, Lessing, Herder, and Goethe) and educational themes.
 He lectured on pedagogy during the time of Humanism and the Reformation and on educational theories in ancient and modern times.
 Although his early days as a professor exclusively focused on pedagogy, his lectures always included philosophical elements.
 That said, in his own field of philosophy, he was thoroughly familiar with every significant work of the past, especially those important in cultural history as well as contemporary studies.
 Paul Natorp has said that: "it's hard to name a highly regarded book on a philosophical subject that he hadn't referenced at some point in a way that shows he didn't just read it but studied it deeply."